dragonfly-science/django-pigeonpost/README.md

 Due to the sleep function, and the pigeon being resubmitted, the actual email won't be scheduled until 15 minutes after this code begins execution.

+### Development/Testing environments

+To avoid actually sending emails to other users, but to still actually send them, you can put PIGEONPOST_SINK_EMAIL in settings.py.
+It should be a single email address as a string, and it will receive all generated emails.

 ## Example

 ### Send everyone an email once a Post is saved.